sqlwatch/docs/index.md

 ![SQLWATCH Storage utilisation](/assets/sqlwatch-storage-utilisation-example.png)

 >Appropriate index maintenance must in place in order to make sure table size is not being bloated over time.

+## About the Project
+SQLWATCH is being made with :heart: by Marcin Gminski since 2018

+## Contributing
+When contributing to this repository, please first discuss the change you wish to make via issue, email, discourse or any other method with the owners of this repository before making a change.
+Read more about becoming a contributor in our GitHub repo.

+THANK YOU TO THE CONTRIBUTORS!

+## Code of Conduct
+SQLWATCH is committed to fostering a welcoming community.
+View our Code of Conduct on our GitHub repository.